Skip to content

 1 / 1

-The company has a commitment to eliminate gender-related discrimination with regards to employment that applies to all its suppliers.
+The company commits all suppliers to eliminate gender-related discrimination with regard to employment.

 • P